canjs/can-stache-bindings/docs/bindings.md

 > This can be read as "send `childProp` _to_ `value`".

-If the element does not have a [can-component::ViewModel ViewModel], updates `value` in the [can-view-scope scope] with the `child-attr` attribute or property of the element.
+If the element does not have a [can-component::ViewModel ViewModel], it updates `value` in the [can-view-scope scope] with the `child-attr` attribute or property of the element.

 ```html
 <div child-attr:to="value"/>
 ```

-You can also explicitly use the [can-component::ViewModel ViewModel] using `vm:childProp:to="value"` or the element using `el:child-attr:to="value"`.
+You can also explicitly use the [can-component::ViewModel ViewModel] with `vm:childProp:to="value"` or the element with `el:child-attr:to="value"`.

-> __Note:__ If value being passed to the component is an object, changes to the objects properties will still be visible to the component.
+> __Note:__ If the value being passed to the component is an object, changes to the object's properties will still be visible to the component.
 Objects are passed by reference.
 See [can-stache-bindings#OneWayBindingWithObjects One Way Binding With Objects].

 #### [can-stache-bindings.twoWay two-way]